 The shiny metal partial frames, that create separate but flowing narrative vignettes, are a brilliant innovation, formally effective and filled with meaning.
 They link this 20th-century wall cycle that focuses on ordinary people in their secular existence of work and entertainment with the great tradition of aristocratic and religious wall paintings and altar pieces.
 While recalling the great European tradition, they draw a strong contrast with it.
 These frames are aluminum, an industrial and “democratic” metal — not rare gold.
 They’re open, not confining, just as Benton’s paintings chafe at hierarchy and include all classes of society.
 In a novel leap — and way before the time — these frames also look forward to post-modern deconstructions that challenge the status quo in art and culture.

 The current exhibition of Benton’s America Today will be at the Metropolitan Museum of Art through April 19, 2015.
-For more information, click on live link of title.
 The museum posts prices for tickets that are suggested, not required — it’s wonderful to support this great institution but pay what you can — and go!